-George Bosanic, City Manager, City of Greenville Melissa Johnson, Mayor, City of Chelsea Sue Osborn, Mayor, City of Fenton David Post, Village Manager, Village of Hillman michigan municipal league Liability & Property Pool
+George Bosanic, City Manager, City of Greenville Melissa Johnson, Mayor, City of Chelsea Sue Osborn, Mayor, City of Fenton David Post, Village Manager, Village of Hillman

 A resolution is required to authorize the City of Birmingham's vote to be cast for the above candidates to serve as Directors of the Michigan Municipal League Liability and Property Pool Board.
 They are the only candidates seeking election to this Board.